 From your home to an alternative workplace for work purposes (for a meeting, coaching, etc.), and then to your normal workplace or directly home.

-If you needed to carry bulky tools or equipment required for your work and couldn’t leave them at your workplace – for example, construction tools or a keyboard.
+If you needed to carry bulky tools or equipment required for your work and couldn’t leave them at your workplace – for example, construction tools.